bsnc-conlab/hdacjs-authorization-ui/README.md

 # hdacjs-authorization-ui

-- This project help you to understand about HdacJS-lib.
+This project help you to understand about HdacJS-lib. <br>
-- This provides a visual representation of inputs and outputs for verify, rsa encrypt, rsa decrypt, double encrypt (called effect encrypt) and double decrypt (called effect decrypt).
+This provides a visual representation of inputs and outputs for verify, rsa encrypt, rsa decrypt, double encrypt (called effect encrypt) and double decrypt (called effect decrypt).

 ## Quick Start
 ```sh